awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 + [create\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-volume.html) \(AWS CLI\)
 + [New\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Volume.html) \(AWS Tools for Windows PowerShell\)

-## Creating a volume from a snapshot<a name="ebs-create-volume-from-snapshot"></a>
+## Create a volume from a snapshot<a name="ebs-create-volume-from-snapshot"></a>

 Volumes created from snapshots load lazily in the background\.
 This means that there is no need to wait for all of the data to transfer from Amazon S3 to your EBS volume before the instance can start accessing an attached volume and all its data\.
 If your instance accesses data that hasn't yet been loaded, the volume immediately downloads the requested data from Amazon S3, and then continues loading the rest of the volume data in the background\.
 Volume performance is achieved after all blocks are downloaded and written to the volume\.
-To avoid the initial performance hit in a production environment, see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
+To avoid the initial performance hit in a production environment, see [Initialize Amazon EBS volumes](ebs-initialize.md)\.

 New EBS volumes that are created from encrypted snapshots are automatically encrypted\.
 You can also encrypt a volume on\-the\-fly while restoring it from an unencrypted snapshot\.
 Encrypted volumes can only be attached to instance types that support EBS encryption\.
 For more information, see [Supported instance types](EBSEncryption.md#EBSEncryption_supported_instances)\.